Who has the last word? Understanding How to Sample Online Discussions: Conclusions and Future Work

-From our analysis, we can thus classify online discussions by the proportion of supporting replies.
-When the proportion of supporting replies is medium or high (i.e., the discussion points largely agree with each other), the best way to read the comments is to start from the last level (i.e., most recent comments first) and arriving to the root comment in reverse order of the level in the reply tree.
-In this case, our model suggests that a temporal ordering of new user utterances, with the most recent comments appearing first (a common sorting method employed on platforms such as Disqus, and available as an option on other platforms such as Twitter or Facebook) may show a higher proportion of winning arguments than other sorting methods, but pure temporal ordering is not in itself sufficient -- it needs to be tweaked, allowing comments to be read based on the level in the reply tree rather than just the time stamp of each post.
-In contrast, when discussions are combative or aggressive, (i.e., individual discussion points have low levels of support), the best way to read the comments is still to start from the last level, but following the parity of the levels (i.e., read every other level, since each winning level of comments attacks and invalidates the previous level).
+Data from Kialo indicates that online discussions behave as trees with non-homogeneous in-degree distribution and can be classified by the proportion of supporting replies.
+When the proportion of supporting replies is high, the proportion of justified arguments is higher in deep levels of the tree.
+Therefore, the ``best'' order to read the discussion comments is by starting from the deepest level (i.e. most recent comments first) and arriving to the root comment in reverse order of the level in the reply tree.
+In this case, our model suggests that a temporal ordering of new user utterances, with the most recent comments appearing first, may show a higher proportion of justified arguments than other sorting methods, but pure temporal ordering is not in itself sufficient -- it needs to be tweaked, allowing comments to be read based on the level in the reply tree rather than just the time stamp of each post.
+In contrast, when discussions are aggressive, the proportion of justified arguments is more homogeneous among the levels and there is no single ``best way'' to read the comments.

-We also observed that when the number of attacks and support is balanced in the graph, the new probability of winning per level is guided only by the number of replies to comments at that level.
-Today's platforms support this (very crudely) by sorting based on overall level of support (e.g., sort by number of likes and comments, or numbers of upvotes and downvotes).
-However when the level of support is high or low, the new winning probability is guided both by the number of replies and by the percentage of leaves per level; thus current methods of sorting posts in online discussions can miss many of the winning arguments, especially given the combative and aggressive nature of many online discussions.

-An important result that appears from our analysis is that arguments that have the ``last word'' (unreplied comments) have a great impact on the winning probability of all the other arguments.
-This is due to a fundamental assumption in argumentation theory where all unrebutted arguments, and hence arguments that are not replied to, win by default.
-We may overcome this problem by removing the leaves from the winning statistics.
-The analysis of the behaviour of the winning probability of the non-leaf arguments highlight again the difference between very aggressive discussions and less aggressive discussions, confirming what was observed in the previous case.
+An important result that appears from our analysis is that the leaves of the discussion tree, i.e. unreplied comments, effectively have the ``last word'', and have a great impact on the probability of all the other arguments being justified.
+This is due to a fundamental assumption in argumentation theory where all unrebutted arguments, and hence arguments that are not replied to, are justified by default and thereby greatly inflate the numbers of justified arguments at each level.